divyanshujain11/divyanshujain11-python_automationMenu/Readme.md

 7.Capture Moments with CVZone Brilliance: Unleash your inner photographer by capturing captivating images with the prowess of the CVZone module.
 [Git hub repo for click picture by cvzone](https://github.com/divyanshujain11/python_OpenCV_editing_of_photo)

-8.Empowering Deaf Communities: Explore a program thoughtfully crafted by our team to extend a helping hand to the deaf community.
+8.Empowering Dumb Communities: Explore a program thoughtfully crafted by our team to extend a helping hand to the dumb community.
 [Git hub repo for tkinter menu-driven program](https://github.com/divyanshujain11/ML_Dumb_People_Help.git)

 9.Elevate Cloud Computing with Boto3: Take charge of cloud infrastructure as you effortlessly launch EC2 instances using the Boto3 library.